Our Disciplic Succession:

 havir brahmana kamya cha gurorv vachanam ausadham

-"Then, everyone will choose for themselves what is necessary for them and what is not."
+So, everyone will choose for themselves what is necessary for them and what is not.

 "Practising life is necessary, and actually Srila Bhaktisiddhanta Saraswati Thakur made it a little loose for us, as in the case of ekadasi for example.

 "When people do ekadasi, they fast the whole day and do not even take water, but Srila Bhaktisiddhanta Saraswati Thakur said that we could fast at least from morning to noon and take some anukalpa [non-grain prasadam] at noon time.
 This was told by Bhaktisiddhanta Saraswati Thakur and our temple also follows that.
-Sometimes, Gurudev also said that if somebody was sick (if they had acidity problem, could not fast, had to take medicine, or had diabetes, for example), then it was OK to take anukalpa in the morning also.
-Otherwise, for as many years you can tolerate it with your health, you must follow full ekadasi.
+Sometimes, Gurudev also said that if somebody is sick (if they have a problem with acidity, cannot fast, have to take medicine, or have diabetes, for example), then it is OK to take anukalpa in the morning also.
+Otherwise, for as many years as you can tolerate it with your health, you must follow full ekadasi.
 I saw that Gurudev himself practised in this way—he followed full ekadasi.
 Anukalpa prasadam is allowed, but not for everybody—those who are not sick must follow proper fasting."

 Ekadasi food is very simple and does not have to contain all permissible items.
 As far as possible, follow the standard of the Math: potato, sago, and maybe some nuts and fruit.
 In temples, rice and other non-Ekadasi preparations are offered to the Deities and Gurudev along with Ekadasi preparations but are not taken—they are kept separately and honoured the next day or fed to the cows.